 Al Smith Returns

 Al Smith defeated Nathan Miller in 1922.
 Smith not only opposed Prohibition but personally bought illegal bootleg alcohol himself.
-A measure to repeal Mullan-Gage, known as the Dunnigan bill, failed to pass by one vote.
+A measure to repeal Mullan-Gage, known as the Dunnigan bill.
+It failed to pass by one vote.
 But he soon signed into law a measure known as the Culliver bill.

 The Culliver law replaced the Mullan-Gage Act.
 Then the federal prohibition director asked state troopers and local law enforcement officers to help arrest Prohibition violators .